2016 Portland Timbers season: March

 The reigning champions started their season against Columbus Crew SC.
 It was the fourth consecutive home opener being the first match of the season for the Timbers.
 As it has been since 2011, the Timbers Army led the national anthem and raised a tifo remembering the MLS Cup final victory with the words "Kiss.
 Dance.
 Love.
 You always remember your first."
 The Timbers were able to start strong with Valeri making the first goal in the 23rd minute from a free kick just outside the 18-yard box.
 Columbus would soon return the blow with a goal that came out of nothing.
 In the 68th minute, Higuaín was able to control the ball that lightly bounced off of Taylor's back and finish with a bicycle kick to equalize Columbus Crew SC.
 The Timbers answered in the 79th minute with a goal from Adi, who recovered the deflection from goalkeeper Steve Clark that blocked Asprilla's low shot.
 The Timbers won, 2–1.

-The Timber's felt the loss of Liam Ridgewell who was ruled out with a hamstring injury shortly before the San Jose away match.
+The Timbers felt the loss of Liam Ridgewell who was ruled out with a hamstring injury shortly before the San Jose away match.
 Jermaine Taylor would be moved into the center back position due to Ridgewell's injury and give Zack Valentin his first start for the Timbers as he filled Taylor's position at left back.
 The Timber's would fall 2–1 with a late goal from substitute Jack McInerney.

 Jack Barmby was announced to join the Timbers on loan from Leicester City and Darren Mattocks was signed from Vancouver Whitecaps FC.

 The Timbers faced off with Real Salt Lake at home for a 2–2 draw.
 Despite playing against a 9-man Salt Lake squad, out-shooting them 26–7, and having 17 corners to their 4, the Timbers were unable to steal the victory and had to settle for the draw.
 Darren Mattocks was subbed in during this match, making it his first match since joining the Timbers.
 Fanendo Adi was the lone scorer, putting the ball in the back of the net in the 79th minute and converted a penalty in the 84th minute.